-3.8 Failure to Comply or Identify - Failure to comply with directives of University officials, police, or any other law enforcement officers acting in the performance of their duties, or failing to identify oneself to these persons when requested to do so.
+3.6 Failure to Comply or Identify - Failure to comply with directives of University officials, police, or any other law enforcement officers acting in the performance of their duties, or failing to identify oneself to these persons when requested to do so.
+This includes failure to appear at the request of any Hearing Officer or as directed by the Dean of Students or designee on any matter.